Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

-It should be noted that in other industrial sectors such as aeronautics, tasks in processes have been codified more precisely at a granular level, which gives the operator a clearer framework to work and coordinate with, as for the assistant.
-We should aim at such explicit modeling.
+In smart grids, functions have been presented in \cite{Li2010_vision, gopstein2021nist,marot2022perspectives} and tasks described at a high level in \cite{prostejovsky2019future,abram2021flexibility} or through a detailed example \cite{EPRI2021}.
+In other industrial sectors such as aeronautics \cite{boy2017human}, tasks in processes have been codified more precisely at a granular level with ontologies \cite{reiss2006using} or conceptual designs from human-computer design \cite{boy2017human}, which gives the operator a clearer framework to work and coordinate with, as for the assistant.

-A task is first defined by the problem it needs to solve specifically, such as a safety problem - an overload over a line, its priority and the residual time to complete it.
-It should then contain relevant context to understand the root of the problem, what might be already known about it, recent related events or tasks, as well as the persons involved.
-It should further come with some suggestions about available actions to the operators, and their expected effectiveness.
+A task is first defined by the problem to solve specifically, such as a safety problem - a line overload, its priority and the residual time to complete it.
+It should contain relevant context to understand the root of the problem, what might be already known about it, recent related events or tasks, as well as the persons involved.
+Building on causal and counterfactual models \cite{pearl2018book} is desirable.
+A task should further come with suggestions about available actions, and their expected effectiveness.
 It should finally retain a decision for completion and meta-attributes about it.
-Task categories and attributes should be more exhaustively establish through future works.
+Structuring tasks this way would allow shared representations \cite{heer2019agency} between the operator and the assistant.
+Task categories and attributes should be more exhaustively drawn through future works.
+Eventually, comprehensive activity studies involving multiple tasks in time \cite{boy2017human} should be run.

-Also, opposite to traditional approaches in power systems that mainly tries to focus on the most critical situations we ever have to solve, we suggest here to start studying tasks in regular situations and gradually increasing the number of needed bidirectional interactions.
-To operators it should prove useful to start with the most basic but sometimes time-consuming tasks with often low added value.
+Also, unlike traditional approaches in power systems that mainly tries to focus on the most critical situations we ever have to solve, we suggest here to start studying tasks in regular situations and gradually increasing the number of needed bidirectional interaction.
+To operators, it should prove useful to start experimenting on the most routine but sometimes time-consuming tasks with often low added value \cite{endsley2018level}.
 That way, building trust in the first place should be easier while still helping ease their cognitive load.

+Additionally, powerful and interactive visualizations are a common and much appreciated approach for operators to support shared representations and task completion.
+They are useful companions of an assistant.
+A recent survey in power grids advocates for such new developments \cite{fischer2021towards}.
+Effective superimposed forecasted and current system state visualization \cite{prouzeau2016towards}, dynamic and temporal network exploration \cite{bach2013graphdiaries,bach2015networkcube}, and high-dimensional event-based visualizations \cite{fouse2011chronoviz} could prove beneficial in that regard.

-\subsubsection{Simple situational use case as a sandbox}
+\subsection{Simple situational use case as a sandbox}